quiltdata/quilt/README.md

 ### `build` creates a package

 Quilt uses [pandas](http://pandas.pydata.org/) to parse tabular file formats into data frames and [pyarrow](https://arrow.apache.org/docs/python/) to serialize data frames to [Parquet format](https://parquet.apache.org/).

+Unstructured data are copied "as is".

+You may use `transform: id` option to store tabular data in their original format (e.g. if you do not wish to use Parquet as the storage format).

 ### `push` stores a package in a server-side registry